blueboxgroup/octavia/doc/virtual-appliance-api.md

 haproxy daemon for 7e9f91eb-b3e6-4e3b-a1a7-d6f7fdc1de7c started (pid 32428)
 ```
 * **Implied actions:**
-    * Add IPs, iptables accounting rules, etc. to this server if they're not
+    * Add IPs, iptables accounting rules, etc. to this appliance if they're
-      already present.
+i     not already present.
     * Start or restart haproxy listener.
 * **Notes:** The configuration uploaded is actually a template: Any occurrences of the string {MYIP} will be replaced with the appliance IP.